ibm-cloud-docs/appid/tutorial-kubernetes-auth.md

 ## Step 3: Configuring Ingress
 {: kube-ingress}

-During cluster creation, both a private and a public Ingress ALB are created for you.
+During cluster creation, both a private and a public Ingress Applcation Load Balancer (ALB) are created for you.
 To deploy your application and take advantage of your Ingress controller, create a deployment script.
 {: shortdesc}

+To ensure the best performance of the integration, it is recommended that you always use the latest version of ALB.
+By default, auto-update is enabled for your cluster.
+For more information about auto-updates, see [On-demand ALB update feature on {{site.data.keyword.containershort}}](https://www.ibm.com/blogs/bluemix/2018/11/on-demand-alb-update-feature-on-ibm-cloud-kubernetes-service/).
+{: tip}

 1. Get the secret that was created in your cluster namespace when you bound {{site.data.keyword.appid_short_notm}} to your cluster.
 Note: this is **not** your Container Registry namespace.